OlgvP/Python/Regex.md

 print(re.findall("(-?[0-9]+?)", s))
 ```

-4. Capture all the numbers of the following sentence :
+**4. Capture all the numbers of the following sentence :**

-text = "21 scouts and 3 tanks fought against 4,003 protestors, so the manager was not 100.00% happy."
+**text = "21 scouts and 3 tanks fought against 4,003 protestors, so the manager was not 100.00% happy."**

 ```
 import re